tswow/tswow-wiki-0.13/Documentation/TSWoW/Troubleshooting.md

 **Unfixable**: You have defined over 100 class/race pairs, including the ones from the base game.
 _Explanation: TODO but tldr it seems to be a programming error when defining 100+ rows in CharBaseInfo.dbc AND at least one row references a custom class._

+### Update Issues
+**Problem**: Errors after updating tswow from an `update.7z`

+**Possible solution 1**: Manually apply the update.
+Delete the `bin` directory in your tswow installation folder, and then manually extract the `bin` directory from the 7z file you downloaded.
+_Explanation: Sometimes, updating fails or is interrupted._

+**Possible solution 2**: Run `clean datascripts` from inside tswow.
+_Explanation: Updating tswow may rarely break some data script dependencies, running this script attempts to fix all those._

+**Warning: Applying this solution WILL wipe clean ALL your tswow databases** **Possible solution 3**: Delete/backup `coredata/mysql` and `coredata/mysql_plain`, then restart tswow.
+_Explanation: When tswow updates, it will rebuild the world database.
+If this process is interrupted or fails, you might end up with a corrupt world database._